Raoul Peck

-Early years and education
+Early life and education

 Peck was born in Port-au-Prince, Haiti.
-At the age of eight, Peck and his family (he has three brothers including Hébert Peck) fled the Duvalier dictatorship and joined his father in Kinshasa, Democratic Republic of the Congo (DRC).
+At the age of eight, Peck and his family (he has three brothers including Hébert Peck) fled the Duvalier dictatorship and joined his father in what is now called Kinshasa the Democratic Republic of the Congo, but at the time was called Léopoldville in the Republic of Congo.
 His father Hebert B. Peck, an agronomist, worked for the United Nations FAO and UNESCO and had taken a job there as professor of agriculture along with many Haitian professionals invited by the government to fill positions recently vacated by Belgians departing after independence.
-His mother, Giselle, would serve as aide and secretary to mayors of Kinshasa for many years.
-The family resided in DRC for the next 24 years.
+His mother, Giselle, served as an aide and secretary to mayors of Kinshasa.

-Peck attended schools in the DRC (Kinshasa), in the United States (Brooklyn), and in France (Orléans) where he earned a baccalaureate, before studying industrial engineering and economics at Berlin's Humboldt University.
-Peck always had artistic dreams, but these were frowned upon in Haiti, his home country.
-He then decided to wait until after completing his studies at Humboldt University to return to Haiti and pursue his cinematic career.
+Peck attended schools in Kinshasa, DRC, in Brooklyn, New York and in Orléans, France where he earned a baccalauréat, before studying industrial engineering and economics at Berlin's Humboldt University.

+Peck waited until after graduating from Humboldt University to pursue his cinematic career as dreams of becoming an artist were frowned upon in Haiti, his home country.
 He said, "It's what saved me.
 I didn't come to Europe thinking that I was going to stay.
 I knew that I had to educate myself as much as possible, then return to Haiti secretly if need be."
 Peck later spent a year as a New York City taxi driver and worked (1980–85) as a journalist and photographer before earning a film degree (1988) from the German Film and Television Academy Berlin (DFFB) in West Berlin.

 Political career

-Peck served as Minister of Culture in the Haitian government of Prime Minister Rosny Smarth (1996–97), ultimately resigning his post along with the Prime Minister and five other ministers in protest of Presidents Préval and Aristide.
-He detailed his experiences in this position in a book, Monsieur le Ministre… jusqu'au bout de la patience.
+Peck served as Minister of Culture in the Haitian government under Prime Minister Rosny Smarth (1996–97), ultimately resigning his post along with the Prime Minister and five other ministers in protest of President Préval and President Aristide.
+Peck detailed his experiences in this position in a book, Monsieur le Ministre… jusqu'au bout de la patience.
 Prime Minister Smarth wrote an afterword for the book, and Russell Banks wrote the preface to the first edition.
-On the book's re-release in 2015, Radio Metropole Haïti reviewed it as a portrait of "a formidable democratic movement that profoundly changed the country."
+On the book's re-release in 2015, Radio Metropole Haïti reviewed it as a portrait of "a formidable democratic movement that profoundly changed the country".